-In ayurveda, body-type is called *prakruti*, which means *nature* and it is determined at the time of conception.
-Ayurveda describes 7 distinct body-types based on combinations of the 5 great elements, space, air, fire, water, and earth.
+Ayurvedic body-type is called, prakruti, which means, nature.
+Prakruti, like one's genetic inheritance, is determined at the time of conception.
+Ayurveda describes seven distinct body-types based on varying combinations of the five great elements.
+The five great elements--pancha maha bhutas-- are: space, air, fire, water, and earth.

 According to Ayurveda, everything in the manifest world is made of these five elements.
 The variation in what we see around us is a reflection of the different proportions of these in all things.
 These elements combine to create three doshas, which are forces that have specific functions in our organism.
 The word, dosha, means fault, reflecting their instability.
 They move out of balance easily.
 The body-types are particular combinations of doshas (made up of elements, made up of qualities).

 With a little practice, you can learn to understand your nature, its strengths and weaknesses, and how to live in alignment with your deeper self.
 When we live in synch with our nature, we feel happy and healthy.
 When we live out of sync with our nature, we decline, feel unhappy, and get sick.

 Think of two dogs, a chihuahua and a lab.
 Which would benefit more from a five mile walk?
 The chihuahua needs exercise, for sure, but it's the lab that would thrive with a daily long walk, while the chihuahua would eventually wear down with that level of activity.
 If we walked the lab around the block, and took the chihuahua out for 5 miles, neither would flourish, and both would show signs of stress, one from getting too little exercise, and one from getting too much.